Halogen cooktops (hobs)

 feel radiant heat from the Sun even though most of the vast distance

-between us and that blazing star is completely empty space.
+between us and that blazing star is empty space.

 Infrared radiation is hot light